spcourse/bigdata/en/temperatures/index.md

 Print the result of the function in a neatly formatted line.

 > **Making the problem smaller:** This problem can be a little trickier then it might look at first glance.
-If you're code is not giving the correct output right away, remember to go back to some smaller test lists and debug with those first.
+If your code is not giving the correct output right away, remember to go back to some smaller test lists and debug with those first.

 ### Design: clean code and clean output